Before Pantone? What the color catalog looked like in the 17th century

 The book is currently in the Bibliothèque Méjanes in Aix-en-Provence - the site can be found full-length scanned scalable and high resolution images.

-Current trends in graphic and web design
+Icons in web design